infinispan/infinispan-remote-tutorial/README.md

 - Execute `mvn verify -Dit.test=RemoteRestHttpIT` to see custom remote events in action (`mvn verify` to run all integration tests)

+### step-8/remote-compatibility

+- Demonstrates Infinispan's compatibility mode where data can be stored and retrieved using different remote endpoints.
+- In this tutorial, interaction between REST and RemoteCache (Hot Rod protocol) endpoints is shown via a simple application that stores simplified stock market.
+- Data stored via RemoteCache can be retrieved via REST and vice-versa.
+- In order for compatibility to work, stored data needs to be transformed from one endpoints' format to the other's.
+This is why this tutorial adds an Arquillian extension in order to install/uninstall a module containing the classes representing the stored data.
+- Execute `mvn verify -Dit.test=RemoteCompatibilityIT` to see remote compatibility mode in action (`mvn verify` to run all integration tests)

 ## Application Directory Layout

     src/                -->